xcart/xc5-manual/en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

       </td>
       <td colspan="1" class="confluenceTd">
         <p>Defines the description of attachments file.</p>
-        <p><span>This field supports descriptions for many attachments and they must be separated by &amp;&amp; construction.
+        <p>This field supports descriptions for many attachments and they must be separated by &amp;&amp; construction.
         </p>
         <p>Examples:</p>
         <ul>